jlapeyre/Symata.jl/README.md

 examples are pushed to the history so that they can be recalled and edited and re-evaluated.

-This documentation can be printed from within SJulia by entering `?, SymName` at the `sjulia` prompt.
+This documentation can be printed from within sjulia by entering `?, SymName` at the `sjulia` prompt.
 Note the comma, which is necessary because limitations in the provisional parsing method.
 `Help(Symname)` prints the same documentation.
-This allows you to type `@ex Help(SymName)` from Julia.
+This allows you to type `@ex Help(SymName)` from julia.

 To print a list of all help topics, type `?,` or `Help()`.